peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 * <code>bytes</code> - A byte array representing an email message.

 * <code>headerFieldName</code> - The name of the header field to extract.
-This name will be compared with the names of header fields in the given message using a basic case-insensitive comparison.
+This name will be compared with the names of header fields in the specified message using a basic case-insensitive comparison.
 (Two strings are equal in such a comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.).

 **Returns:**

-* The value of the first instance of the header field with the given name.
+* The value of the first instance of the header field with the specified name.
 Leading space and/or tab bytes (0x20 and/or 0x09) and CR/LF (0x0d/0x0a) pairs will be removed from the header field value, and the value is treated as encoded in UTF-8 (an 8-bit encoding form of the Unicode Standard) where illegally encoded UTF-8 is replaced as appropriate with